datalad-handbook/book/docs/basics/101-120-sharelocal.rst

    $ tree

 Interesting!
 The file meta data information is now present, and we can explore the file hierarchy.
-The file content however, is not present yet.
+The file content, however, is not present yet.

 What has happened here?